biolink/biolink-model/docs/GenomicEntity.md

  * [MacromolecularMachine](MacromolecularMachine.md) - A union of gene, gene product, and macromolecular complex.
 These are the basic units of function in a cell.
 They either carry out individual biological activities, or they encode molecules which do this.
  * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi
  * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
- * [Transcript](Transcript.md) - An RNA synthesized on a DNA or RNA template by an RNA polymerase

 ## Referenced by class